RC2014Z80/RC2014/ROMs/HexLoadr/README.md

 __NOTE__ The `HexLoadr` Intel HEX program loader has been integrated inside MS Basic as the `HLOAD` keyword.

 ACIA 6850 interrupt driven serial I/O to run modified NASCOM Basic 4.7.
 The receive interface has a 255 byte software buffer, together with highly optimised buffer management supporting the 68C50 ACIA receive double buffer.
 Receive hardware (RTS) flow control is provided.
 The transmit interface is also buffered, with direct cut-through when the 63 byte software buffer is empty, to ensure that the CPU is not held in wait state during serial transmission.
+Use 115200 baud with 8n2.

 Also, this ROM provides both Intel HEX loading functions and an `RST`, `INT0`, and `NMI` RAM JumP Table, starting at `0x8000`.